 And forgive me for not trusting you enough with my loved ones.
-Help me to trust them to you more than capable care.
+Help me to trust them to your more than capable care.

 We are not called to be fix-it parents.

 Sure, it’s good to help our loved ones in times of trial and difficulty.
-But we’ve also got to learn to leave them in God’s hands.
-He is still on his throne and working on their behalf.
-So why do we worry and fret?
+But the best help we can give them is to place them in God’s loving care.
+He is still on the throne and working on their behalf.
+So why should we worry and fret?

 We are not called to be fix-it parents, but to entrust our loved ones to God’s everlasting care.Tweet